pratapladhani/mcs-labs/labs/setup-for-success/README.md

 ## ✅ Prerequisites

+* Access to Microsoft Copilot Studio.
-* A Microsoft Copilot Studio environment.
+* A Microsoft Power Platform environment with at least an Environment Maker security role.
 * Access to an Azure DevOps organization, project, and branch using the same tenant credentials as Microsoft Copilot Studio.

 ---